ietf-wg-privacypass/draft-ietf-privacypass-rate-limit-tokens/draft-ietf-privacypass-rate-limit-tokens.md

 be as long as a month, or as short as an hour, depending on the use case.
-The window is the same across all Origins that work with the Issuer; if multiple window lengths are needed, then the entity running the Issuer can run multiple Issuers, one for each window length.
+The window is the same across all Origins that work with the Issuer; if multiple window lengths are needed, then the entity running the Issuer can run multiple Issuers with different Issuer names, one for each window length.

 The window begins upon a Client's first token request to the Attester for that Issuer and ends after the window time elapses, after which the Client's rate limit